 We’ve already learned all about the salvation that is offered through Jesus Christ.
-About our sin problem and how it separates us from God.
+We know all about our sin problem and how it separates us from God.
 We’ve learned that when we respond to God’s call, repent and turn to Him, He fills us with His Holy Spirit to guide us through this life.
 Here are a few basic steps we can take to begin to follow Him:

-- Be filled with the fruits of the Spirit.
+- Be filled with the fruit of the Spirit.

 - Be truly united together with other believers both literally by meeting together regularly to worship Him, and figuratively in the attitude of our hearts.